What is the IRS Statute of Limitations or Deadline for Action on Back Taxes?

 Worried About Unpaid Taxes?
 Contact an Attorney

-If you have unpaid federal taxes and are wondering how long the statute of limitations is for collection actions, you probably need legal help.
-As time passes, your options for repayment become more limited; so you'll want to act fast and contact an experienced tax attorney soon.
+If you have unpaid federal taxes and are wondering how long the statute of limitations is for collection actions, you may need legal help.
+As time passes, your options for repayment become more limited, so you'll want to act fast and contact an experienced tax attorney today.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help